 Hun-tun, that is Chaos, is not to be confused with the chaos as typically seen in the western world as in "chaotic."
 It is the supreme ideal of Taoism.
 Chaos is wholeness, oneness and Nature.
 Chaos represents the natural state of the world.
 Digging holes on the head of Chaos means destroying the natural state of the cosmos.
 Therefore, to the ancient Chinese chaos not only has the meaning of disorder but also presents a respectable aesthetic state.
+Any outcome is based on the Sensitive Dependence on Initial Conditions.
+Since any given outcome cannot be predetermined with any amount of accuracy without knowing the full string of preceding events it is oft times viewed as Chaos even though it is the natural order of things.
 This idea of chaos may be very different from its western counterpart.

 Adherents to Chaos Magic express there is an underlying inter-connectedness and inter-relatedness of everything in the universe.
 What seems random or chaotic has a higher "order" that can be perceived from a great enough perspective.
 From this arises the life force, the tendency for matter to accrue intelligence.

 Philosophically, Chaos Magic bears a resemblance to Taoism and Zen with a strong dose of the Sanskrit Siddhi.
 Success hinges on self-annihilation of the Self stripped bare to the Non-Self (Anatta) or Death of the Ego, so there is a lot in common with the Nagarjuna and Madhyamaka schools of Zen.
 It has been said the effect of a Zen Buddhist Koan on the discursive mind is a small taste of what a Chaos Magician seeks.
 The practice of Chaos Magic can be destablizing because it's designed to deconstruct belief.
 Like psychedelic drugs, it can drastically alter your reality.